acook/hyperluminal/README.markdown

 Introduction
 ------------

 Want to know a bit about how Hyperluminal works?
-You've come ot the right place!
+You've come to the right place!

 ### Hello, Bob!